OdyOSG/vault/README.md

 # vault

-Accessor package for downloading OHDSI goodies
+Accessor package for downloading OHDSI goodies :candy:

 ## How to use